How Start-ups Can Implement VoIP Fast

 1. Assess your business needs.

-VoIP is extremely popular with start-ups because it is easy and cost-friendly to implement, and you can set up your service and begin using it quickly.
+Hosted VoIP providers are extremely popular with startups because they are easy and cost-friendly to implement, and you can set up your service and begin using it quickly.
 However, it is important that you take just a bit of time to assess your business needs.

 2. Research broadband requirements (and know what you use currently).